kmac1723/JS-Roguelike/Readme.md

 All required packages (rot.js, sprintf.js) are bundled in the /lib/ directory.

+TO PLAY THE GAME:
+  Open up main.html in a browser.
+There should be a game window with the Javascript
+    Roguelike game in it.

+    SYMBOLS:
+    @ : player character (you!)
+    # : Wall
+    . : Floor
+    < , > : Stairways to next/previous level.
+    * , % : Items (rock, apple)
+    F , : , B : Enemies

+    CONTROLS:
+    - Arrow keys to move.
+    - Hit < or > to move up or down a level while on a stairway.
+    - i to open inventory.
+    - , key to pick up items.
+    - d to drop items.
+    - Press Enter to activate the win screen.
+    - Press Escape to activate the lose screen.

+    GAMEPLAY "FEATURES":
+    - Walls can be tunnelled through by moving into them.
+    - Enemies can be attacked by moving into a tile adjacent to them and then attempting to move into the tile that they occupy.
+Enemies except the Fungus (F) can attack the player in a similar way, and the player has 1hp, so have fun with that.
+    - When entering a gameover state (e.g. death), the page requires refreshing to restart the game.

 NOTE REGARDING TUTORIAL:
   The last update to the series was on November 25, 2013, and apparently has not been updated since.